rollyourown-xyz/ryo-website-content/collaborate/working_with_git/forking_and_pull_requests/index.md

 ### Submitting a Pull Request on Codeberg

-Log back into your account on Codeberg, go to your forked repository and use the "New Pull Request" button to submit your pull request to the original rollyourown.xyz repository:
+Log back into your account on Codeberg, go to your forked repository and use the "New Pull Request" button to submit your pull request to the original rollyourown repository:

 ![Codeberg Pull Request Button](Codeberg_Pull_Request_800.png)

-Make sure the pull request will be opened in the original rollyourown.xyz repository from your feature branch:
+Make sure the pull request will be opened in the original rollyourown repository from your feature branch:

 ![Codeberg Open Pull Request](Codeberg_New_Pull_Request_800.png)

 In the Pull Request, please describe what you have done in the comment field and reference any issues / feature requests related to the changes made, to help the maintainer assess the pull request.
+A template is available with the structure to use and a checklist of questions to answer when submitting the Pull Request.

 ### Submitting a Pull Request on GitHub

-Log back in to your account on GitHub, go to your forked repository and use the "Compare & pull request" button to submit your pull request to the original rollyourown.xyz repository:
+Log back in to your account on GitHub, go to your forked repository and use the "Compare & pull request" button to submit your pull request to the original rollyourown repository:

 ![GitHub Pull Request Button](GitHub_Pull_Request_800.png)

-Make sure the pull request will be opened in the original rollyourown.xyz repository from your feature branch:
+Make sure the pull request will be opened in the original rollyourown repository from your feature branch:

 ![GitHub Open Pull Request](GitHub_Open_Pull_Request_800.png)

 In the Pull Request, please describe what you have done in the comment field and reference any issues / feature requests related to the changes made, to help the maintainer assess the pull request.
+A template is available with the structure to use and a checklist of questions to answer when submitting the Pull Request.

 ## After submitting a Pull Request

 After you have submitted the Pull Request, the maintainer will be notified and can review it.
 The maintainer may discuss the change with you and, for example, request a review from other collaborators or request further changes.
-When the maintainer is happy with the change, then it can be merged into the main branch in the rollyourown.xyz repository.
+When the maintainer is happy with the change, then it can be merged into the main branch in the rollyourown repository.